How exciting - my very first quilt made with fabrics featuring my own pattern designs!

-Now through careful and strategic planning, bigger blocks are made by combining all the small pieces.
+By strategic planning, bigger blocks are made by combining all the small pieces one after the other.

-After a bit of a break in the process, I moved back to my sewing space because it is kinder for my back than crouching in the living room.
+After a bit of a break in the process, I moved back to my sewing space because it is more comfortable for my back than crouching on the coffee table.